oracle/weblogic-image-tool/site/create-image.md

                             path to wdt archive file used by wdt model --wdtModel=<wdtModelPath>
-                            path to the wdt model file to create domain with --wdtVariables=<wdtVariablesPath>
+                            path to the wdt model file to create domain with --wdtDomainHome=<wdtDomainHome>
+                            path to the domain home for create domain --wdtDomainType=<wdtDomainType>
+                            type of the domain to create
+      --wdtVariables=<wdtVariablesPath>
                             path to wdt variables file used by wdt model --wdtVersion=<wdtVersion>
                             wdt version to create the domain
+      --wdtBldProperties=<wdtBldProperties>
+                            specify additional properties for WLST
 ```

 ## Usage scenarios